 - Data cleaning.

-- Credit card fraud.

-- Network intrusion detection.
+(NB!
+Danger to confuse outliers and noise?) - Model validation and tuning. - Credit card fraud.
+Network intrusion detection. and similar Cybersecurity problems. - Network intrusion detection.

 Principles

 - Most outlier detection methods create a model of normal patterns. - Outliers are defined as data points that do not naturally fit within this normal model. - The outlierness of a data point is quantified by a numeric value, known as the outlier score. - Real-valued outlier score quantifies the tendency for a data point to be considered an outlier. - Binary label is output, indicating whether or not a data point is an outlier.